digitalearthafrica/ndvi-anomalies/production/README.md

 # Continental NDVI Anomalies - Production

 The code base here provides all the methods necessary for running the NDVI anomalies pipeline using AWS's Kubernetes platform.
 The methods rely on the Open Data Cube's [Statistician](https://github.com/opendatacube/odc-stats) library for orchestrating the computation on AWS's cloud infrastructure.
 Argo is used for deploying the code on kubernetes.
-Argo is a tool that simplifies orchestrating parallel job on kubernetes.
+Argo is a tool that simplifies orchestrating parallel jobs on kubernetes.

 ## How to build and install the `ndvi_tools` library